wiwa1978/blog-hugo-netlify/content/devops/2021-02-04-FlaskBasic-Docker.md

 ### Introduction

-In this post we have created a very basic Flask application.
+In [this](https://blog.wimwauters.com/devops/2021-02-01-FlaskBasic) post we have created a very basic Flask application.
 Now we want to deploy it onto Docker.
 Let's see how this can be accomplished.
-I'm going to assume that you have followed along that post or have done a git clone of the application.
+I'm going to assume that you have followed along the [initial](https://blog.wimwauters.com/devops/2021-02-01-FlaskBasic) post or have done a git clone of my basic Flask application.

 Also, if you want to follow along with this post, you should install `Docker Desktop`.
 You can download it [here](https://www.docker.com/products/docker-desktop).